aarajput/flutter_form_validators/README.md

 `Validators.compose(List<FormFieldValidator<String>> validators)` composes multiple validators into a single validator.

 #### How it works
-This function takes multiple validators as list and will validate each validator in provided sequence.
-If any of its validator returns error message, it won't check remaining validators and will return this error to `TextFormField`.
+This function takes multiple validators as a list and will validate each validator in the provided sequence.
+If any of its validator returns an error message, it won't check the remaining validators and will return this error to the `TextFormField`.

 #### Example
-This code will validate that _Name_ is non-empty and has character length between 5 and 10.
+This code will validate that _Name_ is non-empty and has a character length between 5 and 10.
 ```dart
   TextFormField(
     decoration: InputDecoration(